Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The robot is dicussed in the Duet forum at: [robot thread](https://forum.duet3d.com/topic/17421/robotic-kinematics/285) and in a few additional forum threads about robot prototypes.

 Current status, last actions:
-* started to include screw theory (also called PoE Product of Exponentials), based on skew matrices, which allows covering force calculations and more endpoint options.
-This will probably speed up calculations and allow including force/torque calculations.
+* started to include screw theory (also called PoE Product of Exponentials), based on skew matrices.
+This will probably speed up calculations.
 The extended DH parameter configuration with 6 parameters will remain, but Plücker coordinates will probably be added as option to define parameters.

 # Configuring a Robot